 Shown in red on the Activity Center map, this area is in the southeast quadrant of the Activity Center.
-Development within this subarea will reflect much of what is located here today with primarily commercial uses.
-Where redevelopment does occur, it should be scaled appropriately with the existing single-family neighborhoods in the area, with buildings limited to 1-story adjacent to existing single-family homes.
+Development within this subarea will reflect much of what is located here today with primarily commercial uses and 1-3 story buildings.
+According to the DeKalb County Zoning Code, properties that are zoned MR, MU, or OI have taller height restrictions (3-5 stories depending on the classification) with transitional height planes adjacent to single-family residential.